-- 17.1 Where an absence from duty results from an injury which is the subject of a claim for compensation under the Accident Compensation Act 1985 (Vic) ("ACA") or the Workplace Injury, Rehabilitation and Compensation Act 2013 (Vic) ("WIRCA") or any successor thereto, the Employee is entitled to personal leave on full pay equivalent to any personal leave credits accrued at the time of application for personal leave. - 17.2 Where liability is subsequently accepted in accordance with the ACA or WIRCA, the Employee shall have any personal leave taken in respect of that injury re-credited. - 17.3 Where an Employee is absent from duty as a result of sustaining an injury in respect of which the Employee is entitled to weekly payments under the ACA or the WIRCA or any successor thereto, the Employee shall be entitled to accident make up pay.
-The maximum period of accident make up pay is a continuous period of 52 weeks, or an aggregate of 52 weeks, in respect of the compensable injury. - 17.4 For the purposes of clause 17.3 of this Agreement, accident make up pay shall mean a weekly payment of an amount being the difference between the weekly amount of compensation payable to the Employee under the ACA or the WIRCA, and an amount equal to the pre-injury average weekly earnings (as defined in the ACA or the WIRCA) of the Employee immediately prior to the injury. - 17.5 An Employee is not entitled to access personal leave with pay while receiving compensation payments for the same hours under the ACA or WIRCA or any successor thereto.
+- 17.1 This clause does not apply to Casual Employees. - 17.2 Where an absence from duty results from an injury which is the subject of a claim for compensation under the Accident Compensation Act 1985 (Vic) (ACA) or the Workplace Injury, Rehabilitation and Compensation Act 2013 (Vic) (WIRCA) or any successor thereto, the Employee is entitled to personal leave on full pay equivalent to any personal leave credits accrued at the time of application for personal leave. - 17.3 Where liability is subsequently accepted in accordance with the ACA or WIRCA, the Employee shall have any personal leave taken in respect of that injury re-credited. - 17.4 Where an Employee is absent from duty as a result of sustaining an injury in respect of which the Employee is entitled to weekly payments under the ACA or the WIRCA or any successor thereto, the Employee shall be entitled to accident make up pay.
+The maximum period of accident make up pay is a continuous period of 52 weeks, or an aggregate of 52 weeks, in respect of the compensable injury. - 17.5 For the purposes of clause 17.4 of this Agreement, accident make up pay shall mean a weekly payment of an amount being the difference between the weekly amount of compensation payable to the Employee under the ACA or the WIRCA, and an amount equal to the pre-injury average weekly earnings (as defined in the ACA or the WIRCA) of the Employee immediately prior to the injury.

-17.6 Any period of time during which make-up pay is paid shall count as service for all purposes as if the Employee had not sustained an injury or incapacity.
+- 17.6 An Employee is not entitled to access personal leave with pay while receiving compensation payments for the same hours under the ACA or WIRCA or any successor thereto. - 17.7 Any period of time during which make-up pay is paid shall count as service for all purposes as if the Employee had not sustained an injury or incapacity.
 Accordingly, the Employee continues to accrue annual leave, personal leave and long service leave while in receipt of accident make-up pay as they were accruing such leave immediately prior to commencing accident make-up pay.